Updated April 27 2021

 14 VALIDITY AND TERMINATION

-14.2 The Supplier may change these Terms and other currently valid agreement terms on the basis of changes in legislation, contractual usage in the field, or the contents of the Software, or for another reason related to the Software.
+14.2 The Supplier may change these Terms and Conditions and other currently valid agreement terms on the basis of changes in legislation, contractual usage in the field, or the content of the Software, or for another reason related to the Software.
 By using the Software, the User approves the currently valid version.
 The Customer and the Accounting office must be notified of changes to the terms thirty (30) days before they enter into force at the latest either in connection with the Software or with a separate message.
 If the Customer or the Accounting Office does not approve the changes to the terms, they can terminate the agreement with a notice period of no more than six (6) months, and the changed terms will not enter into force during the notice period.

 14.4 A party may terminate the agreement in writing immediately if (i) the other party is declared bankrupt or placed into liquidation, or if it becomes permanently insolvent, performs transfers or actions that favor creditors, or (ii) if the other party is in significant breach of its contractual obligations and has not rectified the violation within thirty (30) days after receiving a notification from the other party on the matter.

 14.5 The Supplier has the right to cancel the contract or limit its contractual obligations for a justified reason that is related to Sanctions.
 The Supplier is not liable for losses caused by such cancelling or limiting.

 14.6.
 If the Customer does not use Software that is offered to the Customer free of charge, the non-use of the Software, as specified in the Service Description, is regarded as the termination of the agreement.
 The Customer’s right to use the Software ends at the end of the notice period.